Oxford Bibliographies Update Program

 * = recently published

 The Oxford Bibliographies Graduate Student Article Award is an annual, invitation-only award that offers experienced doctoral candidates an opportunity to contribute to Oxford Bibliographies in Philosophy, to draw attention to their work, and to add a peer-reviewed publication to their CVs.
 Invitation is by faculty nomination only.
-Nominations are no longer being accepted for this year’s award.
-Please check back soon for information about next year’s award.
+Nominations are now being accepted.

 We want to hear from you.